查看Paul 的中文简历 (pdf)

 Beyond Fox Rothschild

 Paul is recognized within the State of Connecticut and the City of Stamford for both his professional and community activities, and has taken a leadership role in China and international activities on a local and statewide basis.
-He serves as co-editor of the China Law Reporter of the China Committee of the American Bar Association’s International Law Section, and has written and lectured extensively on China and international legal and business topics.
+He serves as Division Chair and as a District Council Member to the American Bar Association’s Section of International Law, and has written and lectured extensively in the U.S., China and other countries on China and international legal and business topics.

 In addition, Paul spearheaded the establishment of the UConn Center for Globalization and Commerce and the Stamford Chamber International Trade Resource Program (SITREP).
-He has also guest lectured at the Western Connecticut State University on China.
+He has also guest lectured at the Western Connecticut State University, at the University of Connecticut and at the University of New Haven on China.
+Finally, he gave an educational presentation to the Shandong (China) Bar Association on representing clients on international mergers and acquisitions.

 Honors & Awards